-We are a clinical-stage company founded in November 2015.
+We were founded in November 2015.
 Our operations to date have been limited to corporate organization, recruiting key personnel, business planning, raising capital, acquiring rights to our technology, identifying potential product candidates, undertaking preclinical studies and planning and supporting clinical trials of certain of our product candidates and establishing research and development and manufacturing capabilities.
 We have not yet demonstrated the ability to complete clinical trials of our product candidates, obtain marketing approvals, manufacture products on a commercial scale or conduct sales and marketing activities necessary for successful commercialization.
-Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.
+Consequently, any predictions you make about our future success or viability, should we resume development of our programs, may not be as accurate as they could be if we had a longer operating history.
 In addition, as an early-stage company, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.